Rise in Comcast’s stock price

 On September 6, 2016, Comcast’s (CMCSA) stock price closed at $66.34.
 The company’s stock has risen by 16.9% YTD (year-to-date).
 Media company Charter Communications (CHTR) has also seen its stock price rise by 20.8%.

 Factors driving stock price

 Comcast’s Triple Play business is doing exceedingly well.
-Comcast’s Cable Communications business had revenue of $12.8 billion in fiscal 4Q16, which is 7.1% higher YoY (year-over-year).
+Comcast’s Cable Communications business had revenues of $12.4 billion in fiscal 2Q16, which is 6% higher YoY (year-over-year).
 Its revenue growth was primarily driven by its High-Speed Internet, Video, and Business Services segments.
-Comcast is optimistic about the growth of its NBCUniversal business, which had revenue of $8.5 billion in fiscal 4Q16, up 13% YoY.

 In this series, we’ll take a closer look at Comcast’s X1 set-top box and its business strategy regarding the licensing of its X1 platform.
 We’ll also look at how Comcast Cable’s smaller businesses including advertising and home security could potentially generate significant revenues for the company in the long run.

 Meanwhile, market segmentation has become a key component of Comcast’s business strategy.
 We’ll explore how the company’s high-speed Internet business is standing up to the growing competition from Google (GOOG) Fiber.

 But first, let’s see how analysts are rating Comcast.